czaloumi/ironman-2019/README.md

 ![maleprospec](images/maleprospecialize.png)

+Observations:
-Based off the above plots, we can confirm our original correlation matrix findings that show swim does not correlate with ranking and therefore should not be a focus in training.
-Running and biking are more so correlated with athlete rank.
-Male pros are incredibly specialized bikers and less so runners.
-Female pros specialize in running over biking.
-Specializing in both running and biking lead to a higher rank because of the events' percentages of overall time.
+    * I confirmed the original correlation matrix findings that show swim does not correlate with ranking and therefore should not be a focus in training.
+    * Running and biking are more so correlated with athlete rank.
+    * Male pros are incredibly specialized bikers and less so runners.
+    * Female pros specialize in running over biking.
+    * Specializing in both running and biking lead to a higher rank because of the events' percentages of overall time.

-I reaffirmed these conclusions by plotting specialization by rank for each gender's division:
+I reaffirmed these observations by plotting specialization by rank for each gender's division:

 <img src="images/femagegroupspecialization.png" alt="raw" width=50% height=50%/><img src="images/maleagegroupspecialization.png" alt="raw" width=50% height=50%/>
 <br>